youngkinam/gittest/readme.txt

 readme
 good to have
- xccsssssxxa cxc   xzxz c
+ xccsssssxxa cxc  new added line!!!!!

- branch exp added